-ITER will be equipped with two heating neutral beam injectors (with a provision of a third injector) and a neutral beam line for diagnostic purposes.
-An agreement was signed in 2019 between Consorzio RFX (Italy) and ITER Organisation (IO) for the installation, optimisation and operation of a test stand for full-size ITER negative ion source (SPIDER) for the heating and diagnostic systems, and a full-size ITER 1MV Neutral Beam Injection system (MITICA).
-These testbeds are part of the Neutral Beam Test Facility (NBTF) located in Padova, Italy, and aim to address two main technical challenges: the development of radiofrequency (RF) driven negative ion sources and the sustainment of high voltage [14, 59-60].
-The NBTF is realized with contributions of the Consorzio RFX, European, Japanese and Indian Domestic Agencies with the support of IO and the EUROfusion collaboration of several European laboratories.
-The overarching objective of the NBTF is to contribute to the integrated optimisation of the ITER NB system (16.5 MW per injector).
-This system is designed to inject high-energy neutrals (870 keV hydrogen or 1 MeV deuterium) reliably into long-duration plasma experiments, lasting up to 1000 seconds in hydrogen and 3600 seconds in deuterium.
-The process involves RF driven negative ion source formation, acceleration, and neutralization, including the acceleration of a 40A negative ion beam with controlled coextracted electrons, acceleration to 1 MeV with low beam divergence (<7 mrad), and operation at 1MV high voltage.
+ITER will be equipped with two heating NBIs (with a provision of a third injector) and a neutral beam line for diagnostic purposes.
+An agreement was signed in 2019 between Consorzio RFX (Italy) and ITER Organization (IO) for the installation, optimization and operation of a test stand for fullsize ITER negative ion source (SPIDER) for the heating and diagnostic systems, and a full-size ITER 1 MV NBI system (MITICA).
+These testbeds are part of the NBTF located in Padova, Italy, and aim to address two main technical challenges: the development of RF driven negative ion sources and the sustainment of high voltage [15, 60, 61].
+The NBTF is realized with contributions (including in-kind components and plant systems) of the Consorzio RFX, European, Japanese [e.g. 62, 63] and Indian Domestic Agencies e.g. [64] with the support of IO and the EUROfusion collaboration of several European laboratories.
+The overarching objective of the NBTF is to contribute to the integrated optimization of the ITER NB system (16.5 MW per injector).
+The 1 MV high voltage system is designed to inject high-energy neutrals (870 keV hydrogen or 1 MeV deuterium) reliably into long-duration plasma experiments, lasting up to 1000 s in hydrogen and 3600 s in deuterium.
+The process involves RF driven negative ion source formation, acceleration, and neutralization, including the acceleration of a 40 A negative ion beam with controlled co-extracted electrons, i.e. acceleration to 1 MeV with low beam divergence (<7 mrad).

 It was also agreed that the EUROfusion consortium will provide experts from European laboratories to work on the neutral beam project at ITER's NBTF facility with up to 14 professionals per year.
-Additionally, they will contribute to the development of reduced-size sources (1/8th size, BATMAN Upgrade, and half-size ITER-like negative ion sources, ELISE) [12, 13, 61-63] with up to 6 professionals per year.
-Europe has been actively involved in the development of RF driven ion source physics and technology [63] from the start, and, the ITER sources are based on a RF driven negative ion source that has evolved over several generations of prototypes at the Max Planck Institute for Plasma Physics (Garching, Germany).
+Additionally, they will contribute to the development of reduced-size sources (1/8th size, BATMAN Upgrade, and half-size ITER-like RF negative ion sources, ELISE) [13, 14, 65-68] with up to six professionals per year.
+Europe has been actively involved in the development of RF driven ion source physics and technology [67] from the start, and, the ITER sources are based on a RF driven negative ion source that has evolved over several generations of prototypes at the Max Planck Institute for Plasma Physics (Garching, Germany).

-Furthermore, the EUROfusion Operations Network was established in 2021 within the PrIO project [64].
-This network initiated activities in 2022, and focused on specific aspects related to NBI (Neutral Beam Injection) operation in support of ITER with EU, Japan and IO experts' participation.
-Regular monthly 2-hour seminars are held, covering dedicated NBI systems and related NBI research and development topics, such as protection systems, high-voltage conditioning, beam and transmission lines, diagnostics, and simulations.
+Furthermore, the EUROfusion Operations Network was established in 2021 within the PrIO project [69].
+This network initiated activities in 2022, and focused on specific aspects related to NBI operation in support of ITER with EU, Japan and IO experts' participation.
+Regular monthly 2 h seminars are held, covering dedicated NBI systems and related NBI research and development topics, such as protection systems, high-voltage conditioning, beam and transmission lines, diagnostics, and simulations.

 3.1.
-Long pulse operation on BATMAN Upgrade and ELISE
+Long pulse operation on BATMAN upgrade and ELISE

-For RF driven negative ion sources development, the strength of the programme resides in a step-ladder approach with BATMAN Upgrade [65], ELISE [12, 13, 61-63], and, the full size SPIDER source before the integrated tests on MITICA at the NBTF [14, 59-60] as illustrated on Fig. 10.
+For RF driven negative ion sources development, the strength of the programme resides in a step-ladder approach with BATMAN Upgrade [68], ELISE [13, 14, 65-67], and, the full size SPIDER source before the integrated tests on MITICA at the NBTF [15, 60, 61] as illustrated on figure 10.